How to Make Money With Ecommerce: Get Started for $200 or Less!

 I included “social media” here because social is more popular than ever.
-These days, you can mimic the monetization model of a content site directly on YouTube, Facebook, and Instagram with sponsors, posts about affiliates, and posts pitching your own products.
+These days, you can mimic the monetization model of a content site directly on YouTube, Facebook (but beware of Facebook jail), and Instagram.
+This isn't just ads but also monetizing with sponsors, posts about affiliates, and posts pitching your own products.

 Of course, you can always use social sites as an intermediate step to funnel traffic to your content site, where all of the monetization strategies we just mentioned will apply.

 People will always pay good money for knowledge, especially in the evergreen topics of health, finance, dating, careers, and hobbies.
 You can package information into ebooks, audio courses, and video courses then sell them on a third-party platform like Amazon and Udemy, offer them on your own site, or both!

 The content format that works best will depend on your audience, your topic, and your overall business model.

 And don't forget, many people will use ebooks or videos as the entry point into their sales funnel, with premium services like mastermind groups or consulting at the very tip.

 There's always a way to extract value from quality information.